-Commented [DG44R43]: We probably ought to at least
+Commented [DG44R43]: We probably ought to at least reference the difference.

-The clothing and accessories allowance covers the acquisition, repair, cleaning, upkeep and replacement of required and appropriate uniforms, safety equipment and clothing accessories as directed and controlled through employee's respective departments and department directors.
+The clothing and accessories allowance covers the acquisition, repair, cleaning, upkeep and replacement of required and appropriate uniforms, safety equipment and clothing accessories as directed and controlled through employee's respective departments and department\Department directors Directors.